 Sadly, this global pandemic restricts tourists entering Japan as Entry bans are still in place for 174 countries worldwide.
 However, with digital realities becoming a must to cope, many schools have introduced online courses.

-Akita Inaka School is now set to launch their new online learning course, allowing students worldwide to receive academic preparation from qualified tutors with experience teaching students from all levels.
+Akita Inaka School is now set to launch its new online learning course, allowing students worldwide to receive academic preparation from qualified tutors with experience teaching students from all levels.

 “This project was created together with locals, to help our school survive through the pandemic, and also to share beautiful places & the culture.”